Sarah Glesk

 Biography

-where she performed in such works as Martha Graham’s Diversion of Angels.
-Her professional dance experience includes performing with companies Zoe Scofield and Juniper Shuey, Alloy Dance Project, Serendip, and Vytal Movement.
-Sarah also co-founded the CanCan Castaways where she performed and choreographed for the Seattle-based cabaret dinner theater.
-She has notable choreographic features in Rising Tide, Gonzaga’s annual Spring Dance Concert, Spokane Film Project, 50 Hour Slam, and multiple music videos.
+Sarah earned her BFA in Dance from Cornish College of the Arts, graduating Cum Laude in 2006, where she performed in such works as Martha Graham’s Diversion of Angels.
+Her professional experience includes work with companies Zoe Scofield and Juniper Shuey, Alloy Dance Project, Serendip, and Vytal Movement.
+She also co-founded the CanCan Castaways, contributing both as a performer and choreographer for the Seattle-based cabaret dinner theater.